YashPotdar/deep-learning-pulmonary-edema/index.md

 |      118   |          2.07188 | 33.81 |         0.66 |           0 |                     0 |                   0 |
 |       49.9 |          1.6981  | 30.64 |         0.64 |           0 |                     0 |                   0 |
 |    20029   |          4.30166 | 34.81 |        10.54 |           0 |                     0 |                   1 |

+The `NT-proBNP` column represents the NT-proBNP value, a continuously valued biomarker measured from blood serum samples.
+As seen in the distribution below, there is a strong right skew due to the abnormally high NT-proBNP values.
+We performed a log transformation to create the `log10_NTproBNP` column.
+Using the threshold for pulmonary edema established in Huynh’s paper and prior work, we classified any patient with an NT-proBNP value of at least 400 pg/mL as an edema case.
+Any records with a log NT-proBNP value of at least 2.602 are considered edema cases.

+The `bmi` column contained the body mass index (kg/m^2) of the patient, which is derived from a patient’s mass and height.
+The ‘creatinine’ column contains a continuous value of creatinine level (mg/dL) measured from blood serum samples.
+The `pneumonia` and `acute_heart_failure` columns contain binary values and are 1 if a patient has the condition.
+In the dataset, 12.0% of patients have pneumonia and 17.2% have acute heart failure.
+The distributions of the quantitative features are shown below.

+The target column (`cardiogenic_edema`) contains binary values which are 1 if a patient has CPE.
+Around 64.7% of the records in our dataset had CPE based on the threshold.

 <iframe src="assets/BNPP_dist.html" width=900 height=630 frameBorder=0></iframe>
 <iframe src="assets/logBNPP_dist.html" width=900 height=630 frameBorder=0></iframe>